tiepdotme/lisacharlotterost.github.io/_posts/2016-04-22-Colors-for-DataVis.md

 But how are all thee color palettes used in practice?
 The color searching options from **[Designspiration](http://designspiration.net/colors/D73224,3778FA/)** and **[Dribble](https://dribbble.com/colors/e83a30?percent=30)** can answer these questions.
 Their biggest use case for me: You can get inspiration for additional colors which go well with your existing palette.
 Personally, I prefer Designspiration for that: I'm a fan of this website anyway, and it lets you not only search for one, but multiple colors.
 [![image](/pic/160423-designspiration.png)](http://designspiration.net/colors/D73224,3778FA/)

 It's also a great idea to get inspired in a bigger sense: Go to museums and galleries.
 Look at art.
-Look at other data visualisations.
+Look at other data visualizations.
 Or look at blogs from people who are enthusiastic about color, for example [The Colorist](http://www.sophianahmad.com/).
 [![image](/pic/160423_colorblog.png)](http://www.sophianahmad.com/)

-<br><br>

-**2d.
-Color Compositions - Create them yourself**
+# 2d.
+Color Compositions - Create them yourself

 **[Smashing Magazine](https://www.smashingmagazine.com/2016/04/web-developer-guide-color/)** provides a good introduction to create your very first color palette yourself.
 I especially like the idea of "creating harmonious grays" with overlaying some very raw grays with your main color.
 I've never thought about it, but it makes a lot of sense to make your color palette feel more harmonious.
 [![image](/pic/160423-smashing.png)](https://www.smashingmagazine.com/2016/04/web-developer-guide-color/)